 Our feeblest contemplations of the Cosmos stir us — there is a tingling in the spine, a catch in the voice, a faint sensation, as if a distant memory, of falling from a height.
 We know we are approaching the greatest of mysteries.

-Episode 1 pretty clearly shows us how small and insignificant we really are in context of the universe.
+Episode 1 of The Cosmos reboot pretty clearly shows us how small and insignificant we really are in the context of the universe.
 If there is any meaning, it’s up to us to generate it.
-Clearly, one of the ways we might do this is to make a television show that celebrates the human ability to comprehend of the vastness of the universe and be inspired by its beauty.
+Clearly, one of the ways we might do this is to make a television show that celebrates the human ability to comprehend the vastness of the universe and be inspired by its beauty.

-Not only is the cold deterministic universe rejected by the show, so too is the rejection of the Christian view of the cosmos.
+Not only is the cold deterministic universe rejected by the show, so too is the Christian view of the cosmos.
 Sagan’s famous quote remains central and doesn’t leave any room for a transcendent God.

 The Cosmos is all that is or was or ever will be.

-I think The Cosmos attempts to dismantle both the pessimistic Modern and the fantastical Christian conceptions of the universe by resurrecting, with the power of our imagination and scientific knowledge, the ancient idea of the divine within the cosmos–transcendence within immanence.
-Carl Sagan said,
+The Cosmos attempts to dismantle both the pessimistic Modern and the fantastical Christian conceptions of the universe by resurrecting, with the power of our imagination and scientific knowledge, the ancient idea of the divine within the cosmos–transcendence within immanence.

 The nitrogen in our DNA, the calcium in our teeth, the iron in our blood, the carbon in our apple pies were made in the interiors of collapsing stars.
 We are made of starstuff.